-Furthermore, HMKW owns a whole island in Open Sim and a plot in Second Life with its own virtual seminar rooms and office spaces for virtual classes with avatars and for ethnographic research practice in virtual environments.
+Furthermore, seminars take place with avatars in Horizon Workrooms via the Meta Quest 2 Headset.
+HMKW also owns a whole island in Open Sim and a plot in Second Life with its own virtual seminar rooms and office spaces for virtual classes with avatars and for ethnographic research practice in virtual environments.

 Course content, readings, audiovisual media and assignments are presented online via one of the world-bests learning management systems LMS Canvas.

-The main part of the program are daily 90 minutes real-time webinars for students with webcam, voice-chat and text-chat function.
-We offer virtual classes across devices including mobile learning iOS (iPhone, iPad), Android, and BlackBerry, as well as the desktop with no client downloads for learners.
-Our lecturers are trained by a professional Webinar and LMS trainer.
+The core of the programs consists of daily 90 minute real-time webinars for students with webcam, voice-chat and text-chat function.
+All lecturers are trained by a professional Webinar and LMS trainer.

-Our lecturer login daily to go live for our students!
-Students can actively join the discussion and give presentations online.
-Students are also able to watch the recordings of the daily classes.
-The screensharing function is used for editing classes.
-Students are able to discuss their video editing steps with their lecturer.
+Through zoom our lecturers and students can actively discuss and give presentations online related to weekly readings and viewing.
+Students who are unable to attend live classes are able to watch recordings of their classes.
+The screensharing function is used for editing classes, where students are able to discuss their video editing steps with their lecturer.

 Students and lecturer meet online with avatars in a virtual classroom environment.
 The HMKW owns an island with a 3D building of the Campus in Open Sim.